schwilklab/lab-resources/methods/conductance-protocol.md

 #### Degassing: ####

 Mix the KCl in a vacuum-ready carboy.
-Use a stir rod and magnetic stir plate  to agitate the mxture while vacuum is applied.
+Use a stir rod and magnetic stir plate  to agitate the mixture while vacuum is applied.
 Pull vacuum to approx -22"Hg and then disconnect and shut down vacuum pump (allow pump to run for 2 minutes pulling air and no vacuum to cool down before switching off).
 20 minutes of stirring under vacuum should be sufficient to degas.

 Anytime the carboy is opened, pull vacuum and degas the solution